 The original and still the best, Angkor Night Market has just had an extensive redesign.
 Here you’ll find the usual rubbish that is made anywhere but Cambodia: elephant pants, ‘silver’ jewellery (don’t believe the claims), Buddha heads, and so on.
 But you’ll also find some special genuine Cambodian pieces, including kramas, those distinctly Khmer scarves that serve at least 74 different purposes in the average Cambodian day.

-Finally, and best of all, Made in Cambodia Market is the creation of Shinta Mani Club, and takes place in front of the hotel every Saturday and Sunday from 16:00.
-This market is dedicated to products made in Cambodia, such as soaps, candles, clothing, jewellery and health supplements.
+Finally, and best of all, Made in Cambodia Market is the creation of Shinta Mani Club.
+The market is held daily along Kings Road Angkor from 12:00 till 22:00 and is dedicated to products made in Cambodia, such as soaps, candles, clothing, jewellery and health supplements.

 Finally, we cannot let you leave without trying Sombai’s infused rice wines, which you’ll find at both of these markets and in their showroom on, where else, Sombai Lane to the southwest of the city.